 During the festival there will be intensives, workshops, jams, performances, underscore, morning practice and time for rest, walk, bodywork, sauna, discussions and conversations, etc.

-There will be two intensives led by Sabine Parzer (A) and Urs Stauffer (CH).
-The offer is to choose one.
+There will be three intensives led by Sabine Parzer (A), Urs Stauffer (CH) and Matan Levkowich (A) The offer is to choose one.
 The workshops will be held by Juli Gábor (HU), Julia Limaverde (BR), Mélanie Jolly (FR) and Angela-Mara Florant (GER).

 Intensive with Sabine Parzer